-The Morley Stable Value Fund (the "Fund") is a collective trust fund offered by the Union Bond & Trust Company whose objective is to provide preservation of capital, relatively stable returns consistent with its comparatively low risk profile and liquidity for benefit responsive payments.
-The Fund invests primarily in a variety of high quality stable value investment contracts (the performance of which may be predicted on underlying fixed income securities), as well as cash and cash equivalents.
+The Morley Stable Value Fund is a collective trust fund offered by the Principal Global Investors Trust Company (formerly known as Union Bond & Trust Company) whose objective is to provide preservation of capital, relatively stable returns consistent with its comparatively low risk profile and liquidity for benefit responsive payments.
+The Fund invests primarily in a variety of high-quality stable value investment contracts (the performance of which may be predicted on underlying fixed income securities), as well as cash and cash equivalents.